Virtually Amazing (More Power to You blog)

 Ready for some “virtual” reality?

 As you’ve seen here before, electric utilities use a lot of strange phrases.
 One that’s popped up in the news a lot lately is “virtual power plant.”
 It sounds futuristic and not without reason.
-In fact, it’s part of the future plans for many utilities as they make the transition to carbon-free energy, including the Integrated Resource Plan of our own Platte River Power Authority.
+In fact, it’s part of the future plans for many utilities as they make the transition to carbon-free energy, including our own Platte River Power Authority.

 So what the heck is it?